leilaforouhi/daily-text-stats-/README.md

 # Daily Text Stats 01

-This repository contains a Python script that scans text and code files in the project, computes statistics (lines, words, characters), and saves the results into a JSON report.
+This repository contains a Python script that scans text and code files in the projec, computes statistics (lines, words, characters), and saves the results into a JSON report.

 ## Features